Mujadara Msafaieh/ Lentil Puree Mujadara

 Check the lentils for any small stones, rinse them in a mesh-sieve under cold running water, drain and place in a large pot.
 Wash the rice in a sieve under running water and drain.
 Add the water to the pot and cook over high heat.
 Upon boiling, cover the pot and reduce heat to low and leave it to cook for about 1 hour until the lentils are ultra soft at this stage.

 Prepare your hand mill: I usually secure the food mill above a large glass or ceramic bowl, pour the lentils with their broth in batches.
 Turn the crank and the blade will puree the lentil soup through the holes in the disc.
 Keep turning until you have blended all, making sure to scrape any remaining soup off the bottom.
-Alternatively, use an immersion blender to puree the lentils, but a hand mill will yield way better results.
+Alternatively, use an immersion blender to puree the lentils.
 Return the pureed lentils to a large pot and add the rice and salt and bring to a boil, reduce heat to low and leave to cook for about 30 minutes, making sure to stir frequently to avoid the mujadara from catching on the bottom of the pot.
 The consistency of the mujadara msafaieh should be somehow similar to polenta or creamy puddings.
 Now here use your common sense to judge the consistency, note that it will thicken up upon cooling.
 If for any reason it is too thick, simply add 1/4 cup of water or maybe a bit more, it won’t affect the end result of the mujadara.
 On the other hand, if it turns out thin and a bit watery, let the excess liquid evaporate away by bringing the mujadara to simmer until the desired consistency.

 Meantime, in a large skillet, add the olive oil and chopped onions and cook over medium heat, stirring regularly until the onions get lightly browned.
 Add to the lentils and stir to homogenize, cook for one more minute while stirring.
 Adjust the freshly grated black pepper to your taste preference (I like a generous dash of freshly grated black pepper).
 Ladle the mujadara msafaieh in individual paltes and serve warm or cold with tomato wedges, onions, pickles, Lebanese cabbage salad/ fattoush/ Middle Eastern salad and Lebanese bread.